To pay for the Baton 8 hours of training please click the link below

 OTHER REQUIRED TRAINING:

-Geibig Protective Services, Inc., is a licensed security academy.
-Geibig Protective Services, Inc (GPS) trainers Jim Geibig, Jeffrey Geibig, and Joe Puccio are the licensed trainers.
-All three (3) are retired California Police Officers with extensive backgrounds in training while they were in active law enforcement duty.
+Joseph Puccio Security & Investigative Services is a licensed security training center.
+Joseph Puccio Security & Investigative Services trainer Joseph Puccio is the licensed trainer.
+He is a retired California Police Officer with extensive backgrounds in training while they were in active law enforcement duty.
 Classes follow the Bureau of Security and Investigative Services requirements and include an officer safety component.
 Officers must shoot the course of fire and qualify as per the guidelines of the Bureau of Security and Investigative Services standards.
 All students are required to pass a written examination as well as the proper handling of a firearm and be able to show proficiency on the range shooting a minimum score of 200 out of 250.

 Baton instructions include a minimum of four (4) hours of classroom instruction and passing a written examination.
 There is an additional four (4) hours of physical training where the student learns how to properly use the baton including blocking, swinging, and carrying.
 The student must demonstrate the ability to properly use the baton in hand to hand combat.